-Select to stake out to the pile point or to the center of a circle.
+Select to stake out to the pile point, to the center of a circle or to the nearest point on the arc.
 Stake out to the pile point is to stake out sequentially from the starting point of the polyline according to the pile interval; stake out to the circle center is to stake out directly to the center of this arc.